 The injury bug caught up with Christian in his fourth and fifth years with the club, and the Panthers eventually traded him to San Francisco for multiple draft picks to help improve the team in the future.
 McCaffrey instantly elevated the 49ers to a Super Bowl contender after his arrival.

-Jonathan Stewart, a cornerstone of the Carolina Panthers for a decade, set the standard expectation of rushing greatness of the franchise.
+Jonathan Stewart, a cornerstone of the Carolina Panthers for a decade, set the standard of rushing greatness for the franchise.
 Drafted in the first round of the 2008 NFL Draft, Stewart quickly established himself as a reliable and powerful running back.
 His ability to break tackles, find holes in the defense, and contribute to the passing game made him a valuable asset.

 Other Top Backs in Carolina Franchise History

 The Panthers have spent a lot of draft capital on the running back position, as you can see in the men above on our list.
-However, the success of the backs on the roster is not limited to those five men.
+However, the success of the backs on their all-time roster is not limited to those five men.
 Check out these running backs who have worn the Carolina Blue.

 DeShaun Foster, a second-round draft pick in 2002, significantly impacted the Carolina Panthers during his five-year tenure.
 Known for his physical running style and versatility, Foster quickly became vital to the Panthers’ offense.
-He consistently delivered solid performances, contributing to the team’s success, helping them reach the Super Bowl in 2003, and even scoring a TD against New England in the high-scoring affair.
+He consistently delivered solid performances, contributing to the team’s success, helping them reach Super Bowl XXXVIII, and even scoring a TD against New England in the high-scoring affair.
 While DeShaun’s impact with the club was unfortunately cut short due to the emergence of Williams and Stewart, his contributions to the Panthers organization left a lasting impression on fans and teammates alike.

 Conclusion